-The NIS 2 regulation: an update on the issues, obligations and penalties
+NIS 2 regulation, let's take stock of the issues, obligations and sanctions

 04/2024